 03. Butterfly Effect

 On the one hand, these works are a reflection of the artist’s own subconscious mind and psychology.
-On the other, their connection to artists such as Salvador Dali or screenwriter, Terry Gilliam, is undeniable.
+On the other hand, the influence from artists such as Salvador Dali or screenwriter Terry Gilliam is undeniable.
 Wang Haiyang’s animated films have clear connections with the perplexing imagery presented in Salvador Dali’s The Transparent Simulacrum of the Feigned Image and Dali’s Lobster Telephone.
 Similarly, parts of the animation have connections with Terry Gilliam’s films.
 Speaking of Terry Gilliam, he is the director of films such as 12 Monkeys and the 1960’s British sitcom, We have Ways of Making You Laugh.

 There is no story background, numerous organic and inorganic matter interact randomly with each other.
 At the same time, it records a piece of Wang Haiyang’s thoughts.

 Returning to Wang Haiyang’s relationship to religion, he was inspired by Mandala sand paintings in the creation of Double Fikret.
 In Tibetan Buddhism, monks spend considerable lengths of time to create mandalas using thousands of colors of naturally colored sand.
 Ultimately, the mandala is reduced by hand into a pile of sand and returned to the river.

 Wang Haiyang uses colored chalk to draw on sandpaper with each image being photographically recorded.
 Afterwards, the drawing is erased and the process repeats itself.
 The process for creating Double Fikret took a total of more than 1000 hours spent over the course of a year.
 All the images are drawn on several pieces of sandpaper.